n-fasano/lib-primitives/README.md

 # PrimitivesLib

-A PHP library for working with domain primitives that provides utilities for introspection, metadata, and manipulation of value objects that follow an implicit interface.
+A PHP library that defines an implicit interface for domain primitives and provides utilities to detect them, along with metadata and reflection features.

 ## What are Domain Primitives?